codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 <!--- Add hosted runtime image-->

-## Creating a CI Pipeline for GitOps
+## Creating a CI Pipeline for image enrichment with GitOps Jira integration

 Creating a CI pipeline for GitOps is no different from creating a standard pipeline.
 The only difference is that as the final action for the pipeline, you should add the report image action provided by Codefresh.
 The report image action correlates the Docker image with the Git repository details, Jira issues associated with it, and additional information from the registry that stores the image.